 Did you research any other coding bootcamps besides Flatiron School?

 To be honest, my heart was set on Flatiron School, but I did take a few short courses at General Assembly as well.
 When I went on a campus tour at Flatiron School, I was blown away by the community.
 At the time that I was applying, they were the only school that offered funding options.
 I got a loan through a company they were partnered with at the time.
-They use Skills Fund, Climb, and Future Finance now.
+They use Ascent Funding, Climb, and Future Finance now.
 By securing that funding, I was able to pay for the course after I had finished it.
 For me, that was crucial to get over that initial financial barrier.
 With an art-based salary, it just wasn’t feasible to save up all of the money for tuition and to support myself while I was out of work for the duration of the course.
 That was the main catalyst for me choosing Flatiron School.

 Was it hard to get into Flatiron School?
 How did you prepare for the coding challenge?